frosty5689/docker-hath/README.md

 * `-e HATH_CLIENT_ID` - H@H Client ID
 * `-e HATH_CLIENT_KEY` - H@H Client Key
 * `-e TZ` - Timezone H@H will run in
+* `-p YOUR_HATH_PORT/tcp` - The port used by H@H as set in the configuration page.
+The container port should match the host port.